IanMadlenya/quotes/README.md

 An OPRA options nbbo/book consolidation example.
 The example computes national best bid and ask prices (NBBO) across quotes on one or more exchanges.
-Each exchange quote is assumed to represent that exchanges best bid and ask price.
+Each exchange quote is assumed to represent that exchange's best bid and ask price.

 The example program is a SciDB plugin that includes a 'quote' user-defined type, several supporting functions for working with the quote type and two aggregates used to compute NBBO.

-The example scripts illustrate loading a tiny fake OPRA data example that illustrates the computation.
+The example scripts illustrate loading a tiny fake OPRA data example designed to illustrate the computation.
 The scripts require several additional SciDB plugins available on GitHub.
 The easisest way to install the plugins is to follow the instructions here: